SergeiKarulin/ComradeAI/README.md

 #### Mycelium
 Acts as the central network, managing the flow of information and routing messages to appropriate AI agents.

-#### Dialog
+#### Dialog and DialogTemplate
 Represents a conversation thread between the user and AI agents, containing a series of Messages.
+DialogTemplate allows to create multiple Dialogs of the same purpose but with variations to find the prompt delivering the best Agent output.

 #### Message
 Encapsulates the user's input or AI's response within a Dialog.

 #### Unified Prompts
 Elements within a Message that contain the actual content, specified by type, content, and MIME type.

+### AI Service
+A Mycelium server that processes requests using AI model(s) or third-party AI service API.

+### Agent
+Agent is an abstraction that incapsulates some AI Service plus its specific configuration.
+A list if available services and their configuration options available [here](docs/ServiceConfigurations.md)

+#### Processors
+Tools to load, transform and download data keeping it compatible with ComradeAI Agents.
+A list of processors is available (here)[docs/Processors.md].

 ### Handling Responses: `message_received_handler` Function
 This function is crucial for processing responses from AI agents.
 It is called every time Mycelium receives a response, adding it to the corresponding Dialog.